 So a question recently came in around why a commercial real estate investor would use the Yield-on-Cost metric to assess a value-add real estate investment.
 This question came on the heals of several other questions also related to development spread (i.e. investment spread) and market cap rate.
 So I thought I’d put a post together discussing how one can use the Yield-on-Cost metric, together with market cap rate, to assess a value-add opportunity.

 Are you an Accelerator member?
 This article was inspired by a series of forum threads on the topic of underwriting value-add investments in real estate.
 You can find those threads here, here, here, here, and here.
 Not yet an Accelerator member?
-Considering joining.
+Consider joining the real estate financial modeling training program used by top real estate companies and elite universities to train the next generation of CRE professionals.

 What is Yield-on-Cost in Real Estate?